 It is not a legal requirement to incorporate, but you should be aware that members and officers of an unincorporated association may be personally liable for debts or other liabilities.
 You'll find out more information about the responsibilities of leadership teams in the Boards and committees page on this website.

-The law does not require you to register your organisation with an SSA, however most sporting clubs affiliate so they can take part in wider competition.
-If you’re affiliated with your SSA, you may also have access to other benefits your SSA offers, e.g. benefiting from access to specialised insurance and other services.
+The law does not require you to register your organisation with an SSA, however most sporting clubs affiliate so they can take part in wider inter-club competitions.
+If your club is affiliated with an SSA, you may also have access to other benefits the SSA offers, such as access to specialised insurance and other advice and support services.

 You don’t need to be affiliated with an SSA to be eligible to apply for funding.

-- see the list of SSA's on the Department of Planning and Community Development (DPCD) website to see if your sport is represented by a SSA.
+- see the list of SSA's on the Department of Transport, Planning and Local Infrastructure (DTPLI) website to see if your sport is represented by a SSA.

 If you are setting up a sporting association you will probably need to hire or lease a sporting venue for events and training.
 Because sports inherently carry a greater risk of injury than other activities, insurance is an important consideration.
 You should also be careful about the arrangements to lease or hire a venue, to ensure that the arrangement does not put your organisation or its members at risk.

 Disputes can arise on a range of issues in a sporting club or association.
 The Play By The Rules website has information on dispute resolution specific to sports.

 Consult your rules

 Most sporting organisations are incorporated associations.
 Incorporated associations are required by law to have a grievance procedure.
 For general disputes, you should always refer first to the grievance procedure in the rules or constitution of your organisation.
 If the matter cannot be resolved easily, you may be able to access the Dispute Settlement Centre Victoria (DSCV), a free dispute resolution service funded by the Victorian Government.

 - see the Dispute Settlement Centre Victoria website.